 A manager might be responsible for the whole sequence of activities.
 We can have a management hierarchy to match the process hierarchy.
 Management reporting can be done at each level of the hierarchy.

 Business rules might apply to each level of the hierarchy.
 Somebody should have sight of the whole ‘end to end’ process.
 This oversight will be accompanied by suitable control and reporting mechanisms; it is important that individual tasks are not optimised at the expense of the overall process flow.

 Just as each activity and task must be clearly delineated and have a clear outcome, so should each sequence of activities and tasks.
 This ensures that cohesion and coupling apply at all levels in the process hierarchy.
-Accountability for performance can be appropriately allocated to staff members.
-Performance can be measured.
-Training can be given as needed.
-Procedures can be clearly defined.
+Organisations can make members of staff accountable for performance.

 Beyond tasks to task steps

 Tasks are usually executed as a series of steps.
 E.g., in checking in a guest, a hotel receptionist will probably: